25 Things To Do Around The Tateyama-Kurobe Alpine Route & Where To Stay

 In the Bijodaira area, walking trails meander through virgin forest populated by large beech trees and the ancient cedars of Tateyama.
 Some cedars are estimated to be more than 1000 years old and reach heights f around 30 meters with circumferences of 6-10 meters More than 60 bird species call these forests home, imbuing the ancient forests with magical twitter and chatter.
 Shomyo Falls can be accessed using the local bus service from Tateyama Station.

-7 / EXPERIENCE THE ALPINE ROUTE ON A MULTIDAY TOUR
+7 / EXPERIENCE THE ALPINE ROUTE ON A MULTI-DAY TOUR / July to October

 Considered one of Japan’s three most sacred mountains, Tateyama places a significant role in Buddhist and Shinto beliefs.
 Visitors wanting to learn more about this fascinating aspect of of Japanese culture can do so on a multiday guided tour – with the option of 2 or 3-day itineraries.
 Starting in Nagano and ending in Toyama, the tour heads to Zenko-ji Temple – one of the most important Buddhist temples in Japan – followed by an early afternoon visit to the Jigokudani Monkey Park on Day 1, before taking you high into the mountains along the fabled Tateyama-Kurobe Alpine Route on Day 2.